christo/ml-research/multi-agent/voice-to-voice.md

 # Voice to Voice Interactions

-Voice to voice interaction over the phone with an LLM needs to accomodates:
+Voice to voice interaction over the phone with an LLM needs to accomodate various features.
+Some of these things can be embedded in the system prompt.
+Other things would need to be a part of the surrounding code infrastructure and some could be implemented as a separate agent.

+For example, it may be useful to have a separate agent do sentiment analysis, either outgoing or incoming.
+Another agent could interpret audio quality which should interact with voice recognition so that bad phone line noise doesn't result in futile attempts to transcribe noise as voice.

+## Open Questions

+Can whisper run voice recognition on remote audio channel only or will phone call audio routing setups always furnish only mixed audio?

+## Feature Wish List

 * session establishment and context reloading based on receiving or making a call
 * static reference material